andre-maree/JZipAppendBlob/README.md

 # JZipAppendBlob

 Effeciently stream appendable JSON data to and from Azure append blobs.
+JZipAppendBlob makes it easy to use append blobs with streaming of JSON data.
+This enables great scalability for large result sets because there can be a direct import from Azure Data Factory.
 GZip compression is used to minimize the size.
 The data result is compatible with Azure Data Factory after a seal is done on the blob.
 If the blob is still appendable and not sealed, then the DecompressAndDownloadAppendBlobAsync method can be called to get a JSON data set.
 Just beware of the size of the blob and the memory available on the VM that receives the blob data.

 ```javascript
 [